 Allies on Campus

-- Are committed to providing a “safe zone” for anyone dealing with sexual or gender orientation issues.
+- Are committed to providing a “safe zone” for anyone who identifies as LGBTQA+.

 - Respect all people regardless of age, disability, gender identity, gender expression, national origin, race, religion, or sexual orientation.

 - Are committed to educating themselves and others to reduce homophobia, heterosexism, transphobia and gender bias.

 - Are willing to provide support and be resources to students struggling with sexual orientation and/or gender identity issues.

 - Wednesday October 24th 1PM – 4PM